🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 There are a lot of campgrounds throughout Yosemite National Park, but only one in the Yosemite Valley.
 The others are mostly primitive camping options (meaning limited amenities) and are dotted throughout the outskirts of the park.

 All campsites require reservations and fill up months ahead of time, so plan accordingly.
 Also, be aware that overnight parking is not permitted anywhere in the park without a permit.
-You can find out more about camping in Yosemite and acquire a reservation on the NPS website.

 Accommodation in Yosemite

-For those of you who want a bit of comfort during your stay and want to be centrally located, the Yosemite Valley Lodge is the only hotel within Yosemite village.
+For those of you who want a bit of comfort during your stay and want to be centrally located, the Yosemite Valley Lodge is the only hotel within Yosemite Village.
 It is located near the base of Yosemite Falls.

 In El Portal, you will find a variety of accommodation options as well as places to sleep in your vehicle if you are self-contained.